kylep/kytrade/README.md

 # Status

 - The command-line is functional
-- Advancing detween days works and the balance history is logged using daily stock data
+- Advancing detween days works and the value history is logged using daily stock data
 - daily open/close Stategies are not implemented
 - Dividends and splits aren't included in the alphavantage free data.
 Performance will appear worse until I pay them...
 - Web UI / chart generation not started
-- Simulation speed is way too slow, will implement lazy loading and pre-caching next
+- Simulation speed is much improved, simulating ~20yrs takes ~50s.
+Could still be faster.

 ---